 These ongoing barbaric headlines will not stop and require a holistic approach, like tackling this pandemic for a healthier future.
 It can no longer (us) compare to (them).
 The COVID-19 coverage, rules, and strategies have been good to date, but horrific crimes need more than “we’re aggressive on crime”, but do they ordinarily identify these criminals?

-Today, weapons have replaced discussion to minimize a minor conflict.
+Today, it seems high powered weapons have replaced discussion to minimize minor conflicts.
 And with the lack of resources for resolution, disagreements degenerate into brutal personal aggression and killings.
 Many troubled individuals frequently have limited adaptive abilities and are quick to commit crimes against anyone, including family members in any conflict, through vigilante justice.

 Crime reduction does not always achieve its goals form of imprisonment.
 Many incarcerated offenders struggle after the reintegration process with stigmatization, inhuman treatment, and the lack of resources to turn their lives.
 Using a general classification of all convicted offenders, whether inside or outside the prison walls, also creates tension and isolation.

 Often many individuals who were deported lack resources to reintegrate, and yes, some are missed-classified and blamed for a crime even when innocent to deflect.

 Studies have shown that modernized institutions and policies aimed at transforming offenders once they return to society have low rates of recidivism.
 Bordelais Correctional Institution in St. Lucia is an institution and others that I have visited and talked about minimizing community risk.
 They have an excellent re-entry program in a modernized facility.